lxwulf/CW-ROLE/README.md

-# CW-ROLE v1.0
+# CW-ROLE

 ![logo](docs/src/logo_cw_role_optimized.svg)

 ---

-`CW-Role v1` is an automation repository build with Ansible.
+`CW-Role` is an automation repository build with Ansible.
 It installs Nextcloud with your preferred settings from PHP over Redis until to the Nextcloud settings itself as far as it is possible and reasonable.